MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 # Azure Developer CLI templates overview

-Azure Developer CLI (`azd`) templates are standard code repositories that include your application source code, as well as `azd` configuration and infrastructure files. `azd` templates enable you to provision Azure resources, deploy your application, configure CI/CD pipelines, and more.
+Azure Developer CLI (`azd`) templates are standard code repositories that include sample application code, as well as `azd` configuration and infrastructure files. `azd` templates enable you to provision Azure resources, deploy your application, configure CI/CD pipelines, and more.
 You can either create your own templates, or get started using an existing template from a template repository such as [Awesome AZD](https://azure.github.io/).
 In this article, you'll learn about the following concepts:

 - How `azd` templates enable you to provision and deploy app resources
 - How `azd` templates are structured